-Panthera is working in Iran and multiple sites in Africa to secure safe habitats for the cheetah across its broad range.
+Panthera works in multiple sites across Africa to secure safe habitats for the cheetah across its broad range.

 In 2014, Panthera launched a new range-wide cheetah program based in Zambia’s 66,000 km2 Greater Kafue Ecosystem.
 Our scientists are currently working to identify cheetah population sizes, corridors connecting these populations and the gravest threats facing the species.
 Panthera is also supporting and expanding existing anti-poaching initiatives, implementing site-specific interventions to mitigate conflict with local people, and researching the impact of the bushmeat trade on cheetahs.
 These activities will soon expand into the vast Kavango Zambezi Transfrontier Conservation Area, home to the largest population of wild cheetahs in southern Africa.